jaxio/jaxio.github.com/documentation/celerio/modification.md

 <a name="collisions-folder"></a>
 ### Collision folder

-When Celerio detects that a file which should be generated is already present and under source control or manually modified, it does not overwrite your file.
+When Celerio detects that a file which should be regenerated is manually modified, it does not overwrite your file.
-Instead, Celerio generates the files in conflict in the *collision folder*: `target/celerio-maven-plugin/collisions`
+Instead, Celerio generates the file in the *collision folder*: `target/celerio-maven-plugin/collisions`

 All files generated in that folder have the same path as if they had been generated normally, except for the `target/celerio-maven-plugin/collisions` path prefix.

 So, whenever appropriate, Celerio generates the original file, under the expected path, in the collision folder `target/celerio-maven-plugin/collisions`

 <a name="collisions-manual-merge"></a>
 ### Merging manually the files

 To merge the files in conflict, you can use a tool such as WinMerge.

 Since, the files that led to some conflict are located in the collision folder under the same relative path, you can use the recursive directory comparison feature.

 To do so, you just have to specify in WinMerge, your project root directory and the collision directory

 Then, you can keep track of changes you made and eventually merge some of the newly generated code into your existing file.

 <a name="collisions-merging-tools"></a>
 #### Merging Tools